MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 4. Explore the left-hand menu options to familiarise yourself with the navigation.

 - **Home**: Home Page
-- **Customers**: View cards for unified Customer Profiles
+- **Customers**: View cards for unified Customer Profiles (you won't be able to view this yet - we need to ingest and unify our data first)
-- **Data**: Ingest siloed demographic, transactional of behavioural data.
+- **Data > Data sources**: Ingest siloed demographic, transactional of behavioural data.
 Map, match and merge into a Unified Customer Profile.
 View your entities and define activity types and their relationships to your customers.
-- **Data > Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data from the Microsoft Graph.
+- **Data > Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data.
 Unlock data on affinities for hundreds of brands and dozens of interest-categories.
 These affinities are extracted for profiles that might be like your customers.
-- **Insights:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
+- **Insights > Discovery, Segments, and Measures:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
+(You won't be able to view this section yet.)
 - **Settings**: Administer Roles, Permissions, APIs and Export Destinations for Customer Segments.

 # Exercise 1 - Data Ingestion